cnnrbrn/noob-nerds-content/javascript/objects/uncaught-type-error.md

 ######

 Rewrite the line of code above so that the username property is retrieved from the correct property.
-Use dot notation.

 ~~javascript objects uncaughtTypeError~~